Cal1br/design-patterns-santa/README.md

 The command pattern is very useful where we have a GUI application.
 This time around the MagicBoard acts as a GUI for Santa Claus.

-## Usage of class Class<T> instead of String
+## Usage of Class Tokens instead of String

 The usage of strings as an information source is not recommended and should be avoided.
-That is why I used class tokens.\
+That is why I used class tokens.
-We could also use an enum.
+We could also use an enum instead of a class token.\
 Reference: Effective Java 3rd edition Item 62